Domažlice: History

 The first written mention of Domažlice settlement is in a deed of Duke Boleslaus II from 993.
 Purpose of its existence was related to the Bohemian-Bavarian border and important trade route to Regensburg.

-Near that settlement, a fortified royal town of Domažlice was founded by Ottokar II of Bohemia in 1265.
+Near that settlement, a fortified royal town of Domažlice was founded by King Ottokar II in 1265.
 The town included a royal castle.
-The border with Bavaria was protected by border guards recruited from Chodové (Slavic free farmers) who settled in the vicinity of Domažlice.
+The border with Bavaria was protected by border guards recruited from the Chods (Slavic free farmers) who settled in the vicinity of Domažlice.

 The town was mortgaged to Bavaria in 1331, lasting until 1419 (with some interruptions).
 Under Hussite rule, German citizens were expelled from the town, and since then, the population has been predominantly Czech.
 In 1431, Prokop the Great defeated the crusaders of the Holy Roman Empire in the Battle of Domažlice.
 The 15th and 16th centuries saw Domažlice change hands frequently, but its importance diminished following the end of the Thirty Years' War.
 It was not until 1770 that it recovered, largely due to innovations in the textile industry.

 Until 1918 the town was part of the Austrian monarchy, finding itself on the Austrian side of the Austro-Hungarian internal frontier following the Austro-Hungarian Compromise of 1867.
 It was the district capital of the district with the same name, being one of the 94 Bezirkshauptmannschaften (district capitals) in Bohemia.

 Within the context of the Czech National Revival, Domažlice became a central place during the 19th century.
 At the time, it was the westernmost ethnic Czech town, very close to the border with the Kingdom of Bavaria.
 In the town, a pilgrimage took place on 13 August 1939, which developed into a large Czech protest demonstration against the German occupation and control of the ethnic Czech Protectorate of Bohemia and Moravia.
 The German population was expelled in 1945 according to the Potsdam Agreement.

 In 2005 a mass grave was discovered on the outskirts of the town.
-It contained 54 Germans, which could be mainly members of the local SA, executed by the Czech resistance at the end of the World War II.
+It contained 54 Germans, who might have been mainly members of the local SA, executed by the Czech resistance at the end of World War II.

 Demographics

+Transport

+Domažlice is the terminus and start of the railway lines from/to Plzeň and Klatovy.